If you are an Oregon resident and are receiving Food Stamps (SNAP) you may be eligible

 resource providers to find solutions to assist our students with issues beyond what

 Participants complete an in-depth assessment to identify what services, skills, and resources are needed.
 Students also complete a College and Career Plan.

 - Career Coaching: individualized success coaching and case management, educational guidance and career advising, college navigation, and wrap-around support for equitable college and career success.

 - Vocational Training: high-quality education resulting in a credential that prepares students for in-demand career opportunities; focus and priority is for students starting on their career pathway and progressing towards a stackable Career Pathways certificate, but is also open to others needing support in a Career and Technical Education or workforce program that leads to an industry-recognized credential, certificate, or degree.

 - ABE/GED/Remediation: GED, ESL, on-ramps, and skill building courses and services that build skills needed to enter and progress in college and the workforce.

 - Job Search and Job Search Training: support, workshops, and services designed to help participants find the right career path, prepare for and find jobs that will offer pathways out of poverty and into living wage careers.

 - Work Experience: work-based learning opportunities and connection with employers; job shadow, internship, co-op education, and externship placement.

 Any referrals for the STEP grant go to Charla Wheeler.
-If you would like to refer an individual, please feel free to give Charla's contact information out or email/call her directly (if given permission by the student).
-There are two simple assessments completed with a (potential) student before connecting them with the various resources that could best serve them – whether that be on campus or not
+If you would like to refer an individual, please feel free to give Charla's contact information out or email/call her directly (with permission from the student).

 STEP Student Success Coach